 A slow site leaves a bad taste in your customer’s mouth.
 People click on your link because they want to go check out your content, but since your site is taking forever to load, then they’re not going to want to stick around.
 They wouldn’t even want to come back for a second visit.

-How to increase wordpress website speed without plugin ?
+How to increase website loading speed in wordpress?